Mia Kang

-Mia Kang (born 30 December 1988) is a fashion model, Muay Thai fighter, body confidence advocate, and television host based in New York City.
+Mia Kang (born 30 December 1988) is a British-Swiss fashion model, Muay Thai fighter, body confidence advocate, and television host based in New York City.
 Kang grew up in Hong Kong and was bullied as a young girl for being overweight.
 She halved her weight at the age of 13 and was soon scouted as a model.
 Kang modeled across Asia and Europe through her high school and college years.
 She got a master's degree in finance and financial law in England, and left modeling to work as a commodities trader, before returning to modeling in New York City and winning the 2016 Sports Illustrated Swimsuit Issue model search and being named a 2017 Rookie.

 Despite her modeling success, Kang was miserable with the eating disorders that she felt the modeling industry demanded to stay thin, until she took up the martial art Muay Thai in Thailand.
 Training and fighting gained her respect for her body, healthy eating habits, weight and muscle.
 She now advocates for women's body confidence, while continuing to model, and hosting Spy Games, an American reality competition television series.